Fast Bayesian analysis of individual binaries in pulsar timing array data: Results with real data

 \section{Results with real data}

 To validate our new methods with real data, we analyzed the NANOGrav 11-year dataset.
 Fig.~\ref{fig:UL_vs_freq_11yr} shows the GW amplitude upper limit we get with \texttt{QuickCW} as a function of the GW frequency in red.
-We also show the official NANOGrav result in green.
+We also show the official NANOGrav result in green \cite{nanograv_11yr_cw}.
 Overall, there is good agreement between the two over the whole frequency range.
 Note that the official results show the amplitude upper limit at a set of fixed $f_{\rm GW}$ values, while our results show the upper limit at frequency bins with non-negligible width.
 Thus we do not expect perfect agreement between the two results, especially where the upper limit is quickly changing with frequency.
 To illustrate this, we also plot our results using narrow frequency bins around the fixed frequencies used in the official NANOGrav analysis (pink markers).
 We can see that at several frequencies, these are in better agreement with the official results (e.g.~around $f_{\rm GW}=1$/yr).
-However, even these narrow frequency bin results show some discrepancy at the lowest frequency bin, which we continue to investigate.
-We also analyzed the dataset with the sampler and likelihood function used in the original NANOGrav 11-year analysis, which agrees with the result we found with \texttt{QuickCW}.
-This agreement suggests that the discrepancy is caused by some difference in the data or settings used, and not by some fundamental limitation of our methods.
+However, even these narrow frequency bin results show some discrepancy at the lowest frequency bin.
+We think this is due to a bug that was recently found in the so called empirical distribution proposals, which were used in the official analysis \cite{nanograv_11yr_cw}\footnote{Note that this issue was recently resolved here: \url{https://github.com/nanograv/enterprise_extensions/commit/3a17943dddfa005867cdbaa960d4e72b747eb373}}.
+The bug resulted in a small overestimation of the red noise in some pulsars, which in turn meant that the upper limit on $A_{\rm e}$ was underestimated at low frequencies, where there is a strong correlation between the red noise and the individual binary models.